LiorKogan/V1/README.md

 A **vertical purple rectangle** represents a _vertical quantifier_.
 The text inside the rectangle denotes the quantifier type.

-Vertical quantifiers (or simply 'quantifiers') can be used when there is a need to satisfy more than one constraint.
+Vertical quantifiers (or simply 'quantifiers') add much expressive power, including more complex topological constraints, more than one entity's expression constraint, and alternative subpatterns.

 _**Q3:** Any person whose first name is Brandon who owns a dragon_ (version 2)